com-480-data-visualization/VHXplore/Milestones/milestone1/Milestone1.md

 The stack overflow surveys have been an important inspiration by showing us that it is possible to show interesting insights about programming languages in a visually pleasing way.

 We have been inspired by the [Bolo museum](https://en.wikipedia.org/wiki/Mus%C3%A9e_Bolo) at EPFL.
-What we would like to do is to have a similar approach: we would like to make it fun to learn about technology.
-Make the learning experience interactive and accessible for people with any level of tech expertise.
+What we would like to do is to have a similar approach: making it fun to learn about technology.
+Making the learning experience interactive and accessible for people with any level of tech expertise.